damolinx/vscode-macros/README.md

 ### Writing Macros using Command IDs

 Many macros do not require much code at all, they can be expressed as a sequence of VS Code command ID calls.
-You can use `vscode.commands.executeCommand` calls to implement such macros, or you can leverage the `macros.commands.executeCommands` method provided by the extension.
-Reusing commands helps you leverage existing functionality without much code at all, and yet, add custom logic when needed.
+To implement these, you can use `vscode.commands.executeCommand` or `macros.commands.executeCommands`.
+Reusing existing commands lets you leverage functionality with minimal code, while still giving you flexibility to add custom logic whenever you need it.

-The **Command Sequence** [template](#creating-a-macro) provides a starting point for this style of macros.
+Check the **Command Sequence** [template](#creating-a-macro) as starting point for this style of macros.

-**Example**: Sample macro inserting a `TODO` comment at cursor position
+**Example**: Command-sequence macro inserting a `TODO` comment at cursor position
 ```typescript
 import { userInfo } from 'os';